 Due to the nature of this craft, it's easier to develop a distinguished array of designs applying the tie dye directions at the yarn, fabric or even apparel stage creating unique designs merging many colours and hues.
 At Anuprerna, we are developing tie dye fabrics using Organic Certified Azo free dyes, on a range of fabrics made of natural materials like cotton, linen and silk.

 Tie-Dye is a term used for a number of ancient resist-dyeing techniques.
 The tie dye directions or technique typically consists of stitching, folding, twisting, pleating, or crumpling fabric or a garment and binding with string or rubber bands, or even clamps which is followed by dyeing.
 The areas which have been tied or constricted, resist the penetration of the dye and remains white or the base fabric colour.
-Some popular examples of tie-dye fabrics are Shibori and Bandhani.
+Factors like the thickness of yarn or how tightly they are tied affect the extent to which the dye penetrates or is resisted Some popular examples of tie-dye fabrics are Shibori and Bandhani.

 The existence of this art form dates back as early as 4000 B.C.
 Evidence of tie-dye known as “Bandhani” exists from the Indus Valley Civilisation, which continues to be crafted in India to this day.
 Besides that, there are artefacts of this resist dyeing technique, known as Shibori which dates back to the 8th century.
 Though introduced earlier, the craft became popular during the late 1960s in the form of a psychedelic pattern.